apache/skywalking-rover/docs/en/setup/configuration/traffic.md

-# Access Log Module
+# Traffic

-The access log module is used to collecting the network access logs from the [Kerbernetes Module](process_discovery/kubernetes.md), and send [access logs](https://github.com/apache/skywalking-data-collect-protocol/blob/master/ebpf/accesslog.proto) to the backend server for analyze.
+The traffic is used to collecting the network access logs from the [Service Discovery](service-discovery.md), and send [access logs](https://github.com/apache/skywalking-data-collect-protocol/blob/master/ebpf/accesslog.proto) to the backend server for analyze.

 ## Configuration